Ed Sheeran concert in Dubai: How to beat traffic, get easy parking on day 2

 Some residents, despite the traffic, had different advice for those heading to the concert today.
 "Enjoy every bit of the concert, let the initial crowd leave, walk toward the taxis and accept that its going to be a long ride back some," said user Wangchuk Lama Watteel.

 Once you have reached your destination, the next step is finding a convenient parking spot that is close to the location, but more importantly is quick and easy to find.
-Here are some tips to keep in mind so that you're not stuck outside as music serenades through the stadium.
+Here are some tips to keep in mind so that you're not stuck outside as music rings across the stadium.

 Pirfo said it was better to park on the road going back out of the stadium, rather than the car park.
 "I saw a lot of taxis going through the area, so it'll be easy to get a parking there," she posted.